AndreBaltazar8/ablac/docs/toolchain.md

 the libc allocation contract; libc-free module targets reject it before object emission.

-The default release profile runs the deterministic `default<O2>,globaldce` pipeline.
+The default hosted release profile runs the deterministic `default<O2>,globaldce` pipeline.
+Release builds for MCU triples use `default<Oz>,globaldce`; the target still receives LLVM's optimized machine-code generator, while whole-program optimization prioritizes constrained flash.
 Hosted `--fast` skips whole-module optimization and selects LLVM's low-latency code generator for edit/build cycles.
-External cross targets run a bounded `default<O1>,globaldce` pass even in fast mode, because target lowering must not validate unreachable host-only runtime assembly.
+External cross targets run a bounded `default<O1>,globaldce` pass in fast mode, because target lowering must not validate unreachable host-only runtime assembly.
 It still runs the complete frontend, compile-time evaluator, verifier, object emitter, and linker; it is not a cached or partial build.
 The default output is a native executable under `build/`.